DUI Penalties in Orange County

 California has some of the strictest laws for driving under the influence, and Orange County is known for strictly enforcing them.
 To protect yourself against the potential penalties of a DUI conviction, it’s important to understand what you’re up against.

 The consequences can be severe if you're convicted of DUI.
-From hefty fines and jail time to license suspension and community service, breaking DUI laws comes with punishments
+From hefty fines and jail time to license suspension and community service, breaking DUI laws comes with punishments.

 We want to know more about your situation.
 To schedule a free initial consultation, call (949) 996-0170 today.